 - Any internship that is paid.

 - Virtual, unsupervised, or largely independent internships or projects.

-- Laboratory-based research in academic settings (Macalester provides support for this kind of research through Endowed Summer Research Funds, See the Science & Research website for more information).
+- Laboratory-based research in academic settings (Macalester provides support for this kind of research through Endowed Summer Research Funds, See the Olin Rice Hub’s website for more information.)
 We may consider research in other settings and in a broader range of disciplines.
 This might include research in social sciences, government, health, and environment.
 If in doubt, we encourage you to go ahead and apply.